GBKS/opendesign.guide/content/9-build-your-presence.md

 ## Building Relationships

-Open source thrives on collaboration and relationships.
+Open source thrives on collaboration and relationships [C4](/4-collaborative-workflows){:class='chapter-link'}.
 These connections grow organically through your contributions - discussing design work, reviewing proposed changes, or helping others with their questions.
 Focus on being genuinely helpful and engaged rather than networking for its own sake.

 There are many ways to connect with others in the open source community.
 You might join project-specific chat channels, participate in community calls, or attend conferences and meetups (consider presenting your work as well).
 Organizations like [Open Source Design](https://opensourcedesign.net){:target="_blank"} regularly host events and maintain lists of opportunities to get involved.
 The key is finding communities that align with your interests and where you can make meaningful contributions.

 ## Finding Your Path

 Every designer's journey in open source is unique.
-Some focus deeply on specific projects, becoming core contributors over time.
+Some focus deeply on specific projects, becoming core contributors [C10](/10-advanced-topics#leading-design-initiatives){:class='chapter-link'} over time.
 Others work across multiple projects, bringing fresh perspectives to different communities.
 What matters is finding ways to contribute that align with your skills and interests, and the community's needs.

 Consider what unique value you can bring to projects.
 This might be expertise in making complex interfaces more user-friendly, a talent for illustration, or skill in documenting design systems.
 Let your contributions speak for themselves and give them visibility, rather than trying to create a specific personal brand.

 ## Growing Career Opportunities

 Contributing to open source can create various opportunities for growth.
-Many companies value open source experience highly, seeing it as evidence of practical skills and ability to collaborate.
+Many companies value open source experience highly [C2](/2-the-designers-role){:class='chapter-link'}, seeing it as evidence of practical skills and ability to collaborate.
 Your public work becomes a natural portfolio, demonstrating both your design abilities and your approach to problem-solving.

 However, it's important to remember that career advancement should ideally be a byproduct of meaningful contribution, not the primary goal.
 Focus first on making valuable contributions and building strong relationships within the community.
 The professional opportunities often follow naturally from there.